How to Install Strawberry on Ubuntu 26.04, 24.04 and 22.04

 strawberry 1.2.18-1

 On Ubuntu 24.04, the same command returns strawberry 1.0.23-1build3.
-If you want the newer 1.2.x branch there, move to the PPA or Flatpak method below.
+If you want the newer 1.2.x branch there, use the PPA or Flatpak method instead.

 Install Strawberry from the PPA on Ubuntu

-The stable PPA is the better APT option when you want the newest Strawberry build on Ubuntu 24.04 or need Strawberry at all on Ubuntu 22.04.
+The stable PPA is the better APT option when you want Strawberry 1.2.19 on Ubuntu 26.04 or 24.04, or when you need an APT package on Ubuntu 22.04.
+The Jammy PPA package is older at 1.1.3, so use Flatpak instead on 22.04 if you want the current 1.2.19 app release.
 Standard Ubuntu installs already include add-apt-repository, and stripped-down images can add it by installing software-properties-common first if the command is missing.

 Add the stable PPA maintained by Jonas Kvinge.